Application Instructions:

 How do I get started with the scholarship process?

-What types of scholarships does SPARC provide?
+What type of scholarships does SPARC provide?

+SPARC’s scholarships are awarded based on expressed financial need.
 Scholarships are awarded on a sliding scale and typically range from 25% to 95% discounts on the cost of programming.

 Do I qualify for a scholarship?